-Mr. Melle.
+Mr. MELLE.
 Thank you, Mr. Chairman and members of the committee, Senator Bingaman.
 I have submitted written remarks that I would like to be issued for the record, and will summarize those remarks here.

-Senator Thomas.
+Senator THOMAS.
 It will be put in the record.

 [The prepared statement of Mr. Melle appears in the appendix.]
-Mr. Melle.
+Mr. MELLE.
 Thank you for the opportunity to appear before you today.
 I am pleased to represent USTR and to provide an overview of NAFTA 12 years after its implementation.

 The North American Free Trade Agreement has defined our commercial relationships with Canada and Mexico since 1994.
-To avaluate this experience the appropriate place to begin is with evaluate this experience, the appropriate place to begin is with trade and investment itself.
+To evaluate this experience, the appropriate place to begin is with trade and investment itself.
 Total goods trade with Canada and Mexico has more than doubled from pre-NAFTA levels and has grown significantly faster than trade with the rest of the world.